joycesim/joycesim.github.io/group/index.md

 ## Alumni

+### Dr Mitchell McMillan (Postdoctoral Scholar May 2022 -- July 2026) -- Currently Assistant Professor at Florida State University, Tallahassee.
+I am a geologist interested in the interactions among tectonics, lithology, and erosion that control the evolution of Earth’s surface.
+My research includes geologic mapping and eolian geomorphology in the Central Andes, geodynamic modelling, and low-temperature thermochronology.
+My current focus is on understanding the behavior of aqueous fluids in continental subduction zones, especially as they facilitate chemical reactions in the upper plate.
+Reactions such as eclogitization and flux melting may be significant drivers of the geodynamics of mountain belts.
+[Website](https://www.mitchell-mcmillan.com/)

 ### Alexandra Cabrera (GSU Undergraduate Researcher Spring 2026)

 ### Chazerae (Ayo) Pierce-Walker (Masters student Fall 2023 -- Fall 2025) -- Currently works at the US Patent Office, Washington DC.